EOSIO/welcome/docs/30_getting-started-guide/index.md

 link_text: "Getting Started Guide"
 ---

-The EOSIO getting started guide contains guided instructions on how to set up your development environment by installing the EOSIO software components and other related dependencies.
-This is the fastest way to onboard the EOSIO development ecosystem and get acquainted with the smart contracts development workflow in a local environment.
+The EOSIO _Getting Started Guide_ provides guided instructions on how to set up your local development environment.
+These instructions installs the EOSIO software components and other related dependencies for the EOSIO platform.
+This setup is an efficient and convinient method to onboard the EOSIO development ecosystem.
+Subsequently, you become acquainted with the smart contracts development workflow in a local environment.

 ## Set Up Local Development Environment
 As a developer, begin with setting up your [Set Up Local Development Environment](20_local-development-environment) and progress to smart contract development and deployment.
 This pathway involves satisying system requirements and installing OS-specific EOSIO binaries.